 Once the donor’s hair is mapped out, the hairs are trimmed to a length of approximately 8 mm.
 Dr. Gabel prefers the hairs to be a little longer so that he is able to see the natural curve of the hairs, which is important to know when placing the grafts aesthetically.

-After which, the area that was marked out and trimmed is numbed, and Dr. Gabel removes the donor strip of tissue.
-Dr. Gabel then closes up the donor area with sutures and a plastic surgery method called the trichophytic closure technique, designed to camouflage scarring.
+After this, the area that was mapped out and trimmed is numbed, and Dr. Gabel removes the designated donor strip of tissue.
+Dr. Gabel then closes up the donor area with sutures and a plastic surgery method called the trichophytic closure technique, designed to camouflage any potential scarring.

-Dr. Gabel and his team at the Gabel Center will provide detailed instructions on the post operative care of the incision after surgery.
+Dr. Gabel and his team at the Gabel Center will provide detailed instructions on the post-operative care of the incision site after surgery.
 About 10 days after surgery, the sutures will be removed.
 Occasionally, Dr. Gabel will use absorbable sutures that do not need to be removed.
-The donor area will heal over the next several weeks resulting in a fine linear scar that blends in under a patient’s existing hair..
-Heavy lifting and exercises that place exertion upon the head and neck are to be avoided for several weeks after surgery, talk to Dr. Gabel about any specific concerns about your exercise regimens.
+The donor area will heal over the next several weeks resulting in a fine linear scar that blends underneath a patient’s existing hair.

 After the procedure, you may experience some swelling around the forehead and hairline.
 Dr. Gabel will give you detailed directions, but generally, patients can wash their hair 24 hours after the procedure, use styling products 48 hours after, and can wear a hat immediately after if they choose.